 Skip to contents

 The aim of the funbiogeo package is to help users streamline the workflows in functional biogeography (Violle et al. 2014).
 It helps filter sites, species, and traits based on their trait coverages.
-It also provide default diagnostic plots and standard tables summarizing input data.
+It also provides default diagnostic plots and standard tables summarizing input data.
 This vignette aims to be an introduction to the most commonly used functions.

-The vignette is a worked through real world example of a functional biogeography workflow using the internal dataset provided in funbiogeo and derived from the WOODIV database (Monnet et al. 2021).
+This vignette is a worked through real world example of a functional biogeography workflow using the internal dataset provided in funbiogeo and derived from the WOODIV database (Monnet et al. 2021).

 library("funbiogeo")